PredictiveEcology/Require/README.md

 # Other packages that also install packages

 The below descriptions are necessarily simple; please go see each package for more details.
-Below, we highlight some key features that are relevant to this README.
+Below, we highlight some key features that are relevant to this README. `Require` offers a different way to achieve the features from all 5 of these packages that are necessary to build a unified, organic, yet reproducible approach to package management in one or many projects.

 ## `pak`